최신 CKAD 무료덤프 - Linux Foundation Certified Kubernetes Application Developer

 Solution (Step by Step) :

-- Copy your Java application code and its 'pom.xmr file to the Docker image-
+- Copy your .NET Core application code into the Docker image.

 - Example: